Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Introduction

 Yang-Mills (YM) theories in four space-time dimensions dynamically generate a scale by a process called ``dimensional transmutation'' \cite{Coleman:1985rnk}.
 This scale reflects itself in any dimensionful quantity, for instance the topological susceptibility $\chi_\mr{top}=\lim_{V\to\infty}\<q^2\>/V$.
 Here $q$ is the (global) topological charge of the gauge background (see below) and $V$ the volume of the four-dimensional Euclidean box.

-The topological susceptibility has the dimension $\MeV^4$, and our goal is to calculate (from first principles) the ratio of $\chi_\mr{top}^{1/4}$ and another dimensionful quantity for $\Nc=3$ colors (the result has no free parameters).
-In this work we select the inverse of the Sommer radius $r_0$ \cite{Sommer:1993ce} to set the scale, so we calculate $\chi_\mr{top}^{1/4} r_0$.
-We choose this option, because there is a practical parametrization \footnote{In principle the rooted string tension $\si^{1/2}$ or the glueball mass $M_{0^{++}}$ or an artificial scale like $t_0^{-1/2}$ \cite{Luscher:2010iy,Luscher:2011bx} or $w_0^{-1}$ \cite{BMW:2012hcm} would be equally well suited, but for these quantities we are unaware of a similarly convenient parametrization.} of $r_0/a$, where $a$ is the lattice spacing, in the appendix of Ref.~\cite{Durr:2006ky}, which, in turn, is based on data from Ref.~\cite{Necco:2001xg}.
+The topological susceptibility has the dimension $\MeV^4$.
+Our goal is to calculate, from first principles, the ratio between $\chi_\mr{top}^{1/4}$ and another dimensionful quantity for $\Nc=3$ colors (the result has no free parameters).
+In this work we use the Sommer radius $r_0$ \cite{Sommer:1993ce} to set the scale, since this facilitates comparison with previous works (see below).
+In practical terms this means that we shall calculate the dimensionless quantity $\chi_\mr{top}^{1/4} r_0$ for a number of lattice spacings $a/r_0$ (again in dimensionless units) so that we can extrapolate the results with $(a/r_0)^2\to0$ to the continuum.

-The motivation to study the topological susceptibility in QCD-like theories is two-fold.
+The motivation to study the topological susceptibility in QCD-like theories is twofold.
 On the one hand, $\chi_\mr{top}$ serves as a vacuum diagnostics tool.
 In YM theory it depends on $\Nc$, while in QCD it depends on $\Nc$ and the $\Nf$ individual quark masses (see Refs.~\cite{Leutwyler:1992yt,Durr:2001ty} for details).
-On the other hand, the YM susceptibility appears in the Witten-Veneziano formula \cite{Witten:1979vv,Veneziano:1979ec} \beq \chi_\mr{top}^\mr{YM} \doteq \frac{F^2}{2\Nf}(M_{\et'}^2+M_\et^2-2M_K^2) \eeq which is supposed to hold at leading order in the $1/\Nc$ expansion.
+On the other hand, the YM susceptibility appears in the Witten-Veneziano formula \cite{Witten:1979vv,Veneziano:1979ec} \beq \chi_\mr{top}^\mr{YM} \doteq \frac{F^2}{2\Nf}(M_{\et'}^2+M_\et^2-2M_K^2) \eeq which is supposed to hold \footnote{For an explicit check on the lattice see Ref.\cite{Cichy:2015jra} and references therein.} at leading order in the $1/\Nc$ expansion.
 Interestingly, the right-hand side refers to full QCD quantities \footnote{We use the Bern normalization $F_\pi=f_\pi/\sqrt{2}$ of the pion decay constant, where $F_\pi^\mr{phys}=92.4(3)\MeV$ in QCD with physical quark masses, and $F=86.2(5)\MeV$ in the 2-flavor chiral limit \cite{FlavourLatticeAveragingGroupFLAG:2021npn}.} only, so the relation links two distinct theories.

 In the continuum the topological susceptibility in a finite Euclidean volume $V$ may be defined as \beq \chi_\mr{top}=\int\<q(x)q(0)\>\;\rd^4x = \lim_{p^2\to0} \frac{1}{V}\int\<q(x)q(y)\>\,e^{\ri p(x-y)}\;\rd^4x\,\rd^4y \eeq where $q(x)$ is the topological charge density.
 In this approach two limits are involved, zero virtuality ($p^2\to0$) and infinite volume ($V\to\infty$) in toroidal geometry.
 Alternatively, one may use the definition \beq \chi_\mr{top}=\frac{\<q^2\>}{V} \qquad\mbox{with}\qquad q=\int q(x)\;\rd^4x \eeq the global topological charge $q\in\mathbb{Z}$.
 Again a limit $V\to\infty$ is required, but now one is restricted to $p^2=0$.
 The two approaches are equivalent (up to a possible contact term \cite{Seiler:1987ig}).